Thirosue/amplify-sns-fedaration/README.md

  Do you want to use the default authentication and security configuration?
 Default configuration with Social Provider (Federation)
  Warning: you will not be able to edit these selections.
  How do you want users to be able to sign in?
-Email
- Do you want to configure advanced settings?
-No, I am done.
+Username Do you want to configure advanced settings?
+Yes, I want to make some additional changes.
+ Warning: you will not be able to edit these selections.
+ What attributes are required for signing up?
+Name
+ Do you want to enable any of the following capabilities?
- What domain name prefix do you want to use? amplifysnsfedaration8a671f45-8a671f45 Enter your redirect signin URI: http://localhost:8080/ ?
+ What domain name prefix do you want to use? amplifysnsfedaration4e30a10c-4e30a10c Enter your redirect signin URI: http://localhost:8080/ ?
 Do you want to add another redirect signin URI No Enter your redirect signout URI: http://localhost:8080/